-NIJ expects that any award under this solicitation will be in the form of a grant.
+NIJ expects to make any award under this solicitation in the form of a grant.
 See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.